lfiery1/datasciencecoursera/HelloWorld.md

 # datasciencecoursera
-created as part of the courser project for "The Data Scientist's Toolbox Course on Coursera.org

 ## This is a Markdown File

+Created as part of the coursera project for "The Data Scientist's Toolbox" Course on Coursera.org